 Third therefore, Israeli leaders will be forced to seek a political and diplomatic solution with the caretaker government – or elites[2] – of Lebanon after the military strikes.
 Hezbollah is a deep-rooted socio-cultural organisation, but after the loss of its leader Hassan Nasrallah, its political bargaining powers and leverage within Lebanese politics have diminished.

 This is a strategic opportunity to alienate Hezbollah from the political space of Lebanon in the long run.
-For example, the U.S. is trying to influence the appointment of the next President of Lebanon now when Hezbollah is caught in the war with Israel, as reported in a US mainstream newspaper[3] on 9 Oct this year.
+For example, the Biden administration is trying to influence the appointment of the next President of Lebanon now when Hezbollah is caught in the war with Israel.[3]

 The President-elect, Donald Trump, is likely to continue with this strategy as it will contain Iranian influence in Lebanon’s domestic politics.
 Trump has also made it clear that he has all intention to ‘stop the wars’ and that will not give room for prolonged military operations by Israel in Lebanon.
 Before he won the election, he told Netanyahu to wrap up the war in Gaza by January 2025.
 Despite the advantage of a weakened Hezbollah leadership, without an end to the war in Gaza, Israel will not be able to garner international support or sympathy for its war in Lebanon.
 Overreliance on militarism and retaliation will not serve Israel’s security interests as its first Lebanon war has shown.